SarthakJag/activ5-ble-sample-android/README.md

 ## How to include it in your own project

-1. In Android Studio assemble the aar file by using the gradle plugin and clicking on: :a5bluetoothlibrary -> Tasks -> build -> assemble
-2. Copy the aar file from a5bluetoothlibrary -> build -> outputs -> aar -> a5bluetoothlibrary-release-aar
-3. Paste in the libs folder of your app
+1. Paste "a5bluetoothlibrary-release.aar" in the libs folder of your app
-4. Add this code to dependencies in your app:gradle: implementation (name: 'a5bluetoothlibrary-release', ext:'aar')
+2. Add this code to dependencies in your app:gradle: implementation (name: 'a5bluetoothlibrary-release', ext:'aar')
-5. Add this code in the same gradle: repositories {
+3. Add this code in the same gradle: repositories {
     flatDir {
         dirs 'libs'